 - Station Names: Thiruvananthapuram, Kollam, Chengannur, Kottayam, Ernakulam (elevated), Kochi Airport, Thrissur, Tirur, Kozhikode (underground), Kannur, Kasaragod (elevated)

 Kerala Silver Line Route Map

-The map below is indicative only and shows the line’s tentative alignment with location of stations.
+The map below is purely indicative only and shows the line’s tentative alignment with location of stations.

 An official PDF route map of Kerala’s Silver Line will be added here when available.